 - Parathyroid surgery to remove abnormal parathyroid gland(s) is suggested in most symptomatic patients.
 In the case of 4-gland hyperplasia, a 3.5-gland (subtotal) parathyroidectomy is performed.

 - Intraoperative measurement of PTH may also help to see if the abnormal gland(s) has been removed.
+The PTH level drops by 50% within 10-15 minutes of the hyper-functioning parathyroid tissue being removed.

 - Medical management is used for those who opt against surgery or who do not meet the criteria for surgery.